jdunjords/peep/README.md

 # TODO
-- new db table for post images
+1. allow user's to delete accounts
+	- make sure to delete all rows in all tables that refer to user's id (referential integrity)

+2. limit # of images a user can upload

+3. paginate images (3x3 grid on each page)

+4. comment on comment
+	- should suffice to only have 2 levels of comments
+	- shade the comment comments differently

+5. make comments scrollable

-- multiple images in posts
+6. multiple images in posts (from flask-wtf import MultipleFileField)
+	- make sure all images are deleted during post_delete

-- delete old user profile pic when they update the new one
+7. delete old user profile pic when they update the new one

-- delete post pic (if exists) when user deletes a post
-- like button
-	- adds to new folder on "My Images"?
-- comments
-	- new database table 'Comment'
-		- PK as usual
-		- FK to post.id
-		- FK to user.id
-	- new CommentForm
-	- new routes for:
-		- adding comments
-		- updating comments
-		- deleting comments
-	- updating templates
-		- loop through all comments
-			- display them vertically ascending (oldest first)
-- email verification when registering new account
+8. email verification when registering new account
-- Paginate comments
-- option to delete account
-- model optimization
-	- find a pre-trained model?
-- bird info page after classification?

 # Usage
 	- python run.py